Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 How to use and daily dose

 American walnuts are usually eaten raw, unprocessed.
 But it is very tasty fried, salty and sweet.
-It is used as an ingredient in confectionery, added to salads and other cold dishes, to which it adds spice.
-Walnut oil is made from it, which is used in cosmetology and cooking.
+It is used as an ingredient in confectionery, added to salads and other cold dishes, to which it adds piquancy.
+Nut oil is made from it, which is used in cosmetology and cooking.

 Doctors recommend eating 2-3 nuts every day.
 This amount will provide the body with all the necessary nutrients, including valuable selenium.
-Exceeding this daily dose can lead to dangerous health consequences.
+Exceeding this daily dose may lead to hazardous health consequences.

 Did you know?
 Brazil nut oil is used not only for culinary and cosmetic purposes.
-It is also used to make artistic paints and oil for lubricating watches.
+It is also used to produce artistic paints and oil for lubricating watches.

-When choosing inshell Brazil nuts, you should shake them: fresh grains sit tightly in the peel and do not rumble.
-The shelled nuts should be fairly heavy, firm and crunchy.
+When choosing Brazil nuts in the shell, you should shake them: fresh grains sit tightly in the shell and do not rattle.
+The shelled nuts should be quite heavy, dense and crunchy.

 They should have their own characteristic nutty smell.
 Light, dry and odorless specimens should not be taken, as they are of poor quality or stale and have been stored for too long.

 Important!
-It is best to buy peeled nuts, as their peel is poisonous.
+It is best to buy peeled nuts, as their skins are poisonous.

-Brazil nuts absorb odors very strongly.
-For this reason, they must be kept tightly closed at home. glass jar or chinaware.
-If there are few nuts, they can be packed in a plastic bag.
+Brazil nuts absorb extraneous odors very strongly.
+For this reason, they should be kept tightly closed at home. glass jar or porcelain dishes.
+If there are only a few nuts, they can be packed in a plastic bag.

-The container with grains should be stored in a refrigerator or other cool place, preferably away from strong-smelling foods, such as sausages.
+The container with grains should be stored in the refrigerator or other cool place, preferably away from strong-smelling foods, such as sausage.

-In a dark, cool and dry place, nuts, even without peel, are stored for about 2 years without losing their healing properties.
+In a dark, cool and dry place, nuts, even without peels, are stored for about 2 years without losing their healing properties.

 Exotic American nuts are an expensive product.
 But you don’t need a lot of them.
 It is enough to eat a couple of pieces a day.
 It won't hurt your pocket too much, but will bring great health benefits.

-Brazil nuts are the fruits of high Bertholletia (Bertholletia excelsa), a tree that is the only representative of the Lecythis family and grows in the virgin forests of the Amazon (in Bolivia, Brazil, Peru).
-Nuts intended for delivery to the international market are harvested only from wild trees (plantations are considered low-productive and unprofitable due to the lack of places inhabited by humans, sufficient quantity large bees, which are natural pollinators of this plant).
-This is how a program is implemented that allows you to receive income from wild tropical forests without destroying them.
+Brazil nuts are the fruits of Bertholletia excelsa, a tree that is the only representative of the Lecitis family and grows in the virgin forests of the Amazon (in Bolivia, Brazil, Peru).
+Nuts intended for supply to the international market are collected only from wild trees (plantations are considered low-productivity and unprofitable due to the lack of sufficient quantity large bees, which are natural pollinators of this plant).
+This is how a program is being implemented that allows you to generate income from wild tropical forests without destroying them.

 Bertoletia is a tree up to 45 meters high.
-Straight plant trunk covered with smooth bark gray color, can reach a diameter of 200 centimeters.
+Straight plant trunk covered with smooth bark gray, can reach a diameter of 200 centimeters.
 The large spherical crown of Bertoletia is formed by long branches located in the upper part of the trunk.
-Green elongated leaves of the plant, having a smooth or jagged edge, can reach 35 cm in length and 16 cm in width.
-The small, pale green Brazil nut flowers form panicles up to 100 mm long.
+The plant's green, elongated leaves, which have a smooth or serrated edge, can reach 35 cm in length and 16 cm in width.
+The small, pale green flowers of the Brazil nut form in panicles up to 100 mm long.

 Bertoletia fruits are large boxes with a hard tree-like shell, having a diameter of up to 16 cm and a weight of up to 2.3 kg.
-In each such box, one can find from 8 to 24 triangular-shaped grains, reaching 50 mm in length.
+In each such box you can find from 8 to 24 triangular-shaped grains, reaching 50 mm in length.
 It takes at least 14 months for the fruit to fully ripen.

 Fresh Brazil nuts have a pleasant aroma and crack with a slight crunch.
-A wrinkled surface, covered with a coating, and an unpleasant rancid smell are signs of their deterioration.
-Store Brazil nuts in a tightly sealed container in a cool place away from light and moisture (such as a refrigerator).
+A wrinkled surface covered with plaque and an unpleasant rancid odor are signs of deterioration.
+Store Brazil nuts in a tightly sealed container in a cool place, away from light and moisture (for example, in the refrigerator).
 In such conditions, Bertoletia fruits retain their properties for up to 3 months.

 Brazil nuts are eaten raw, roasted, sprinkled with sugar or salt.
-In addition, they are used for the manufacture of oils used in food, medical and industrial purposes (for the manufacture of perfumes, paints, for lubricating moving parts of mechanisms, etc.).
+In addition, they are used to make oils used for food, medical and industrial purposes (for the manufacture of perfumes, paints, for lubricating moving parts of mechanisms, etc.).

 Nutritional value of Bertholetia fruits and vitamins in their composition